seon9cho/seon9cho/Projects.md

     </tr>
     <tr>
       <td><a href="https://github.com/seon9cho/MLP-Backprop">MLP Backpropagation</a></td>
-      <td>Ground-up implementation of the forward-propagation and backward-propagation algorithm for a simple feedforward multi-layer perceptron with two hidden layers</td>
+      <td>Ground-up implementation of the forward-propagation and backward-propagation algorithm for a simple feedforward multi-layer perceptron with two hidden layers and sigmoid activation.</td>
     </tr>
     <tr>
       <td><a href="https://github.com/seon9cho/DecisionTree">Decision Tree</a></td>